awesomerank/awesomerank.github.io/lists/emacs-tw/awesome-emacs.md

 * Awesome Emacs
 [[https://github.com/sindresorhus/awesome][https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg]] [[https://travis-ci.org/emacs-tw/awesome-emacs][file:https://api.travis-ci.org/emacs-tw/awesome-emacs.svg?branch=master]]

-A community driven list of useful Emacs packages, libraries and others.
+Welcome to Awesome Emacs, a community driven list of useful Emacs packages, utilities and libraries.
 Most of the following packages are available in [[https://github.com/melpa/melpa][MELPA]].
 We recommend installing packages with it.

+Also, please do consider contributing back to the Emacs community.
+One major way is by financially sponsoring the lead developers and teams of developers that create and maintain the wonderful Emacs packages that so many of us use. [[https://github.com/tarsius/elisp-maintainers][Elisp Maintainers]] provides a fantastic collection of ways that one can donate to several prolific Emacs package developers.
+Please do so donate.

+Above, all enjoy using Emacs.
+The community, that more than anything, makes Emacs a great ecosystem and place to develop, learn and grow.

 #+BEGIN_QUOTE
 *Table of Contents*
 - [[#awesome-emacs][Awesome Emacs]]
   - [[#interface-enhancement][Interface Enhancement]]
+    - [[#key-bindings][Key-bindings]]
   - [[#file-manager][File Manager]]
   - [[#navigation][Navigation]]
   - [[#visual][Visual]]